Painting & drawing blog

 The anatomy of a label

 I have to admit that when I first starting buying paints as an art student, I chose them solely based on the colour swatch printed on the label.
 I really didn’t know anything about how paints were manufactured and the only other decision I’d make when buying a tube was to avoid the most expensive shades, since paints of all types vary wildly in price depending on the pigments they contain.

 Since becoming a professional artist however I have learnt how to read all those mysterious labels and codes that you find on the label of a paint tube.
 I’ve found that doing so really helped me to select and apply my colours more effectively, and gave better long term, structural stability to my paintings.
 It was also an interesting insight into how paints are marketed to us as consumers.

 In this post I am going to explain all of the markings on the label of this tube of oil paint, but if you paint in acrylic, watercolour or gouache you’ll find all the same icons and codes on your tube.

 1) MARKETING NAME

-It’s important to distinguish here between the marketing name of the paint chosen by the manufacturer, and the official name of the ground up pigments(s) that it actually contains.
 To understand this we need to be aware of the difference between the terms ‘paint’ and ‘pigment’.
-The pigment is what gives the paint its colour and derives from a ground up organic substance, or a chemical, synthetic substance.
-The paint is the combination of the pigment or pigments, a binder (such as oil, acrylic polymer or gum arabic) which binds the paint together and dries into a film when applied) and any other additives which may be included, such as drying agents.
-The ONLY way to tell which actual pigment is the tube is to look for the ‘Colour Index Name’ on the back of the tube.
-This is something which we will cover below.
+The pigment is what gives the paint its colour.
+It will derive either from a ground organic substance, or a synthetic substance that is chemically produced.
+The paint is the combination of that pigment and a binder (such as oil, acrylic polymer or gum arabic) which holds the pigment together and dries into a film when you apply the paint to your paper or canvas.
+There may also be other additives included in the paint mixture such as drying agents or fillers to bulk the paint out.
+These additives do not have to be declared on the paint tube.

 2) PERMANENCE RATING